Charles Jacob Stewart: New York Trust Company

 Stewart returned to Dallas after the war and began a real estate career.
 He joined the commercial banking department of the New York Trust Company in 1930 and advanced through the offices of assistant vice president, vice president and trustee.
 By 1949, he was president of the company.

 In 1952, Stewart led the proposed merger of New York Trust Company with Manufacturers Trust Company.
 That merger was stymied by his own stockholders, and Stewart resigned to become a general partner at Lazard Frères, an investment bank.

 Lazard Frères & Co

 Stewart was a general partner at Lazard Frères investment bank from 1953 to 1959.

 Stewart was appointed as a director of Loew's, Inc in February 1956.
 He resigned this directorship without explanation shortly thereafter.

 Manufacturers Trust Company

 In October 1961, Manufacturers Trust Company merged with Hanover Bank, and Stewart became president of Manufacturers Hanover Trust at the age of 61.
 The merger became the nation's fourth largest commercial bank.
 Elected chair, he served in that capacity until his retirement in 1963.

-In 1991, several years after Charles' passing, Manufacturers Hanover Trust would merge with Chemical Banking Corporation.
-Ultimately absorbing into J.P.
-Morgan Chase & Co.
-The offices of Manufacturer Hanover Trust at 270 Park Avenue are still the offices of J.P.
-Morgan Chase to this day.
+In 1981, after Stewart's retirement, Manufacturers Hanover Trust would move its offices from 350 to 270 Park Avenue, and after his death merge into Chemical Banking Corporation whose predecessor had acquired his former employer New York Trust in 1959.
+Chemical Banking ultimately evolved into J.P.
+Morgan Chase & Co, whose offices are still at 270 Park Avenue to this day.